IBM Basic assembly language and successors: Machine instructions (mnemonic)

 Generally accepted standards, although by no means mandatory, include the identification of general purpose registers with mnemonics.
 Unlike assemblers for some other systems, such as X86 assembly language, register mnemonics are not reserved symbols but are defined through EQU statements elsewhere in the program.
 This improves readability of assembler language programs and provides a cross-reference of register usage.
+(Note: For the contemporary HLASM, the General Purpose Register Cross Reference (option RXREF) provides an alternative.)
 Thus typically you may see the following in an assembler program: